A great way for content creators and social media influencers to build a passive income is to set up a premium membership program.

 - Five percent service fee: This applies to all content creators and is SubscribeStar’s cut.

-- Payment processing fee for payments under $30: This is 2.9 percent + 0.30 per payment.
+- Payment processing: This is 2.9 percent + 0.30 per payment.
 This money goes to the payment processor.

 The great part about SubscribeStar is that on their homepage, they have a calculator you can use to figure out how much you can earn per month, after taking fees into account.